Catapult Education™ Speakers Bureau

 • Additional retraction, suction, and isolation techniques

 The Clinician is often faced with difficult decisions when treating congenitally missing lateral incisors in adolescents and young adults.
 Factors such as growth and maturation, the age of the patient, the need for conservation of healthy tooth structure, size, shape, position and color of existing dentition, patient and family desires, and the need for an interdisciplinary coordinated approach between orthodontist and restorative dentist all contribute to the challenge of these cases.
-This webinar will discuss the treatment options for congenitally missing lateral incisors with an emphasis on the winged bridge including the advantages and disadvantages of each.
+This course will discuss the treatment options for congenitally missing lateral incisors with an emphasis on the winged bridge including the advantages and disadvantages of each.

 Learning Objectives: